Frequently Asked Questions

-A: We are required by state law to hold the animal for 7 days to allow an owner a reasonable amount of time to locate their pet.
-During that 7 day period, we will provide any urgent medical care if required.
+A: We are required by state law to hold the animal for 5 business days to allow an owner a reasonable amount of time to locate their pet.
+During that period, we will provide any urgent medical care if required.
 After that period, we will begin to ready the animal for adoption—scheduling vaccinations, spay/neuter if needed, veterinary check-ups and behavioral assessments.

-A: We take calls concerning animals who maybe neglected, abused or treated cruelly and work with local animal control officers and law enforcement to investigate these calls.
+A: We take calls concerning animals who maybe neglected, abused or treated cruelly and work with local law enforcement to investigate these calls.
 Our first goal is always to resolve an issue by educating the person about animal care and helping them find the resources they need.

 Q: What do I do if I suspect animal neglect or cruelty?